BP0299435/BPP_Projects/README.md

 ## 8. Discussion / Recommendations for Future Iterations
 Overall, the classification system confirmed that raw damage and potential scaling do not guarantee success if a champion’s mechanics are difficult for typical players to master (Hanif and Young, 2021).
 This highlights the importance of bridging skill gaps, either through balance tweaks or dedicated tutorials.

+The dataset lacks time-bound metrics (e.g., patch-specific changes) and player-level data (e.g., rank or region), limiting the ability to explore meta shifts or skill-tier variations.
+These gaps could influence the applicability of findings across diverse player groups.

 ### Why Certain Champions Are “Preferred”
 - **Ashe**: Her straightforward kit (point-and-click slow, global ultimate, and auto-attack-based damage) is accessible for all skill levels.
 Despite lacking extreme burst damage, she maintains a steady 52%+ win rate and a high pick rate—she’s simply easier to pilot effectively.